Duala language: History

 In 1910, Governor Theodor Seitz issued an ordinance establishing governmental control over all educational establishments in the colony, including those run by missionaries.
-The ordinance enforced the use of German in schools and forbid the use of all other European languages.
+The ordinance enforced the use of German in schools and forbade the use of all other European languages.
 It also limited the use of Duala by missionaries to the traditional lands of the Duala people in order to prevent the spread of the language, as the German government wanted to prevent communication between local groups in the case of a revolution.

 After World War I, eastern Cameroon was mandated by the League of Nations to France and western Cameroon was mandated to the United Kingdom.
 The French government ordered that only French could be used in schools in 1920.
 The British allowed the use of Duala by missionaries and schools, but English-medium schools became the norm due to the colonial governmental influence and the lack of written materials in Duala.
-By the 1950s, this meant that Cameroonians were using English as an instructional language and Duala as a "church" language, even if Duala wasn't their mother tongue.
+By the 1950s, this meant that Cameroonians were using English as an instructional language and Duala as a "church" language, even if Duala was not their mother tongue.
 Through the 1960s and 1970s, as Cameroon gained independence, Duala remained in use only in religious and informal contexts, as the missionaries continued to use it and develop Duala texts for religious use.

-Current Use
+Usage

-University programs in Yaoundé and Douala, as well as many local lycées, offer classes in Duala and other local languages.
+University programs in the cities of Yaoundé and Douala, as well as many local lycées, offer classes in Duala and other local languages.
 Duala is also used on an unofficial ad hoc basis in other schools as a medium of primary instruction to facilitate understanding.
 The television channel Dan Broadcasting System airs programs in Duala.
 However, it has been observed that attempts to introduce Duala and other local languages into schools have received some resistance from locals, as they do not view it as helpful for socio-economic development.

 Popular culture

-The song Soul Makossa, as well as pop songs that repeated its lyrics, internationally popularised the Duala word for "(I) dance", "makossa".
-The song Alane by artist Wes Madiko is sung in Duala and reached #1 position in at least 10 European countries.
+The song Soul Makossa, as well as pop songs that repeated its lyrics, internationally popularized the Duala word for "(I) dance", "makossa".
+The song Alane by artist Wes Madiko is sung in Duala and reached the #1 chart position in at least 10 European countries.

+Phonology

+Consonants

+Sounds /b, d, ᵐb, ⁿd/ are heard as implosives [ɓ, ɗ], [ᵐɓ, ⁿɗ] when before close vowels /i, u/.

+[r] is heard as a variant of /l/ in loanwords.